-1A bacterial disease of plants, especially fruit bushes and trees, that is characterized by large tumorlike galls on the roots and lower trunk.
+1A bacterial disease of plants, especially fruit bushes and trees, which is characterized by large tumour-like galls on the roots and lower trunk.

 - Cane blight and bacterial crown gall are two important pathogens of brambles that enter the plant almost exclusively through wounds.

 - Other diseases include rust, crown gall, anthracnose and petal blight.

 - It seems to be particularly effective in treating crown gall, a bacterial disease which can weaken or even girdle vines.

 1.1 [count noun] A large tumour-like gall caused by crown gall disease.

 - The plant pathogenic bacterium Agrobacterium tumefaciens induces tumours, called crown galls, on plants.

 - Most crown galls are caused by the bacteria, but be aware that other things can look like them.

 - Cane galls and crown galls can vary in size and are usually white or gray and brown.

 Line breaks: crown gall